Let's imagine we have the following custom type, which simply stores a value, and implements an ==

 reference will typically only be used in one place - in our class code, to define the three-way comparison operation.

-Any other code seeking to compare our objects will still be using the regular comparison operators, like >
+Any other code seeking to compare our objects will still use the regular comparison operators, like >

 and >=